dagster-io/dagster/docs/sections/reference/reference.rst

 Configuration schemas define how users can config pipelines (using either Python dicts, YAML, or JSON).
-They tell the Dagster engine how to type check environment config provided in one of these formats against the pipeline context and enable many errors to be caught with rich messaging at compile time.
+They tell the Dagster engine how to type check environment config provided in one of these formats against the pipeline and enable many errors to be caught with rich messaging at compile time.

 Config fields are defined using the :class:`Field <dagster.Field>` class.